 You will be assessed through a range of methods depending on your module choice, these include: examinations, coursework such as writing reports of field excursions.
 You will also analyse case studies, undertake presentations, participate in workshops and analyse data.

-The MSc Wildlife and Conservation Management is accredited by the Royal Institution of Chartered Surveyors (RICS) for the Environment and Resources Professional Group.
+The MSc Wildlife and Conservation Management course is accredited by the Royal Institution of Chartered Surveyors (RICS) for the Environment and Resources Professional Group.
 This enables graduates to progress to Chartership status following completion of the RICS assessment of Professional Competency.
-It is also accredited by the Chartered Institute of Ecology and Environmental Management.
+University of South Wales is also the only University in Wales to be accredited by the Chartered Institute of Ecology and Environmental Management.

 Dr Gareth Powell, course leader